aws-samples/shopfloor-connectivity/examples/in-process-pccc-s3/README.md

 ```

-If there is a GreenGrass V2 deployment on the same machine, instead off
+If there is a GreenGrass V2 deployment on the same machine, instead of
 all settings a setting named GreenGrassDeploymentPath can be used to
 point to that deployment.
 SFC will use the GreenGrass V2 configurations
 setting.
 Specific setting can be overridden by setting a value for that